RGB-Tools/RGB-Documentation/state-transitions.md

-In order to tackle the most characteristic features of RBG Consensus we will be following this ensuing steps:
+In order to tackle the most characteristic features of RBG Consensus we will be walking through the following steps:
 1. Analyze how a **State Transitions** works from the the Client-side perspective and the related *point of contacts* which tether such operation with the Bitcoin Blockchain commitments which were discussed in the [Client-side Validation with Bitcoin](csv-w-btc.md) section.
 2. Study the components of the RGB State in terms of structure and data, and the operation that undergo in state transition operation according to the RGB architecture rules.

-# State definition and its evolutions
+## State definition and its evolutions

 First of all, it's important to visualize in simple terms what a *State Transition* actually is.